The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Generally, all amounts provided to employees are taxable, but the employee may be able to claim a deduction in respect of expenses incurred, whether funded by the employer or not.
 If the amount of the deduction is the same as the amount paid by the employer, the expense payment is effectively non-taxable.
 There are detailed rules outlined in legislation and case law which determine whether an amount is deductible.

 For employees, the general rule for the tax treatment of expenses is in ITEPA 2003, s 336.
-This, with examples, is discussed in detail in the Business expenses ― general rul
+This, with examples, is discussed in detail in the Business expenses ― general rule guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.